 — Ram Dass

 The loneliest thing about loneliness is believing you’re alone in it.
 But you’re not.
 This is a widespread, invisible struggle that many of us are carrying in silence.
+There’s nothing weird or weak about wanting connection.
+There’s nothing unmanly about needing others.

 It starts with telling the truth.
 Even just a little more than you did yesterday.
 That one message.
 That one honest answer to “How are you?”
 That’s the door cracking open.
-And what’s on the other side isn’t just connection—it’s relief.
+And what’s on the other side isn’t just connection.
+It’s relief.

 If this post resonated with you, you’re not alone.
 Leave a comment, share it with someone, or just send it to the version of yourself who needed this ten years ago.
 That still counts as connection.

-💬 Frequently Asked Questions about Men and Loneliness
+Frequently Asked Questions about Men and Loneliness

 Is it normal for men to feel lonely, even with a family or partner?